 Choose the Right Bag

-If you subscribe to the Luxe Travel Family Newsletter, you may recall reading about my favourite carry-on bags in the April 2016 edition.
+If you subscribe to the Luxe Travel Family Newsletter, you may recall reading about my favourite carry-on bags.
 Since carry-on size and weight restrictions vary throughout the industry, it is important to select a bag that meets the airline’s requirements.
 Here is how I travel with only carry-on luggage in Asia, Europe, and North America.

 Rimowa Salsa Cabin Multiwheel